“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 “Pretty much,” Deon replied.

 I nodded and looked out the window.
-It was a sunny day, but I couldn’t see it.
+It was a sunny day, but I couldn’t see the sunshine.
 This day had been the best I’d had after coming out as gay.
 That was a sad thought.
 No one treated me as a person anymore, and all I was good for was carrying Deon’s bag.

 I guess that was better than nothing.
 At least I didn’t have any new bruises.